marcelarie/bicycle-shop-ror-next-js/backend/README.md

 - name
 - description
 - price

-This will come later
+- components -> with its own class

 - stock
-- parts -> with its own class
+- image

+Then we will create the Component class, it will be related to the Product class:
+- id
+- name
+- description
+- price

+- stock
 - image